How the Pugh/UMMS scandal was rooted in privatization and lax ethics rules

 Power of the Purse

-And her friends at UMMS were ready, too.
+And her friends at UMMS were, too.

-Veteran UMMS director Francis X. Kelly – who helped privatize University Hospital and form UMMS as a Baltimore County state senator in 1984 – held a fundraiser for Pugh at his Hunt Valley insurance offices in October 2015.
+Veteran UMMS director Francis X. Kelly – who helped privatize University Hospital and create UMMS as a Baltimore County state senator in 1984 – held a fundraiser for Pugh at his Hunt Valley insurance offices in October 2015.

 Pugh raised more than $75,000 from the event.
 Asked about her approach to fundraising, she said at the time: “I send notices out to the entire list of people I know.
 Whoever comes, comes.”